udelcodes/udelcodes.github.io/cyber4/phishing/funwithphish.md

   </ul>

 <h2>Time to test your skills!</h2>
-Go to https://www.pbs.org/wgbh/nova/labs/lab/cyber/ to practice some password making, and identify phishing emails!
+Go to <a href="https://www.pbs.org/wgbh/nova/labs/lab/cyber/">this site</a> to practice some password making, and identify phishing emails!
 Feel free to skip through the dialogue to get right to the challenges.
 <br><br>
-How about a trickier one?
-Go to https://phishingquiz.withgoogle.com/ to try some more.
+How about a trickier one? <a href="https://phishingquiz.withgoogle.com/">Click Here</a>  to try some more.
 Warning: look closely, some of the malicious emails can be pretty convincing!
 <br><br>
 Got through it?
 Great!
 We're safe from the l33k3rs, now that our agents have been trained!